 An IBSS membership with the peer STA

-NOTE— An mesh STA that not only transmitted an HE Operation element to a peer STA but also received an HE Operation element from a peer STA sets the the TXVECTOR parameter BSS_COLOR of an HE PPDU to the value in the BSS Color subfield of its transmitted HE Operation element.
-The mesh STA does not use the active BSS color value to set the the TXVECTOR parameter BSS_COLOR of an HE PPDU. (#13942, 13943)
+NOTE— An mesh STA that not only transmitted an HE Operation element to a peer STA but also received an HE Operation element from a peer STA sets the the TXVECTOR parameter BSS_COLOR of an HE PPDU to the value in the BSS Color subfield of its transmitted HE Operation element. (#13942, 13943)

 An HE STA that receives an HE PPDU with RXVECTOR parameter BSS_COLOR with a value between 1 and 63 follows the spatial reuse rule described in 27.9 (Spatial reuse operation).